akutruff/sidewalk/README.md

 1. Run the checker script on a powerful PC that will review the frigate events with Ultralytics to greatly reduce false positives.
 It will review clips every 5 minutes.
 1. Run the Sidewalk UI and click "review clips"
 1. All clips since your last submission will be downloaded from Frigate, and you will be presented with a web interface to review the clips.
 The download could take quite a while so wait for the page to load.
-1. Once the review pages shows up, watch each clip to verify that there was an infraction.
-Click delete if no infractions is observed, or valid if there was an infraction observed.
+1. Once the review page shows up, watch each clip to verify that there was an infraction.
+Click "delete" if no infractions is observed, or click "valid" if there was an infraction observed.
 Do this for all events.
 1. Refresh the page and do it all again.
 This double checking is extremely important to prevent false reports from being submitted to 311.
 1. After you have reviewed all clips, go back to the main page.
 1. Refresh the main page
 1. Check the 'dry run' box, and then click 'submit'
-1. The system will fillout out the 311 web page but not click the final submit step.
+1. The system will fillout out the 311 web page but not click the final submit button on the page as it is a dry run.
 At this stage, you should go to the `shots` directory under the event folder that you tried to submit.
 Inside there are screenshots.
-Look at the last shots to verify that the all of the 311 information is correct and that you see a file attached in the clip matching your file name.
+Look at the last shots to verify that the all of the 311 information is correct and that your contact information is up to date.
+You should also see a file attached in the clip matching your file name, or a link to the S3 file will be in the description if you are using S3.
 1. If everything looks good, uncheck the dry run box and click submit again.
 1. The system will record the submission in json files in each events directory along with the screenshots.
 DO NOT DELETE THESE FILES AND BACK THEM UP.
 They are your only record of what was submitted to 311, and the presenece of the service request json prevents the system from submitting the same clip twice.